jodersky/codename/README.md

 ## Building
 This is a scala-native project.
-The binary can be built by running `sbt nativeLink`.
+The binary can be built by running `./mill codename.nativeLink`.
 Version information is derived from git, with initial "v" dropped (e.g. the tag v1.2.3 represents version 1.2.3).

 ### Download